Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Related Work

 \subsection{Design Space Exploration using Standard Digital Flow}

-Optimisation using steps of a commercial EDA design flow in the loop can be viewed as black-box design space exploration.
-While many of the algorithms used in commercial EDA flows are proprietary and not accessible by end users, logic synthesis and physical design tools provide a range of parameters and optimisation options for designers to choose from such as logic decomposition approach, area constraints, synthesis effort level, place and route with timing or power optimisation, etc. These parameters can be tuned with an optimisation or machine learning approach to fully utilise the optimisation potential that the tools are capable of.
+Optimisation using steps of an industrial EDA flow in the loop can be viewed as black-box design space exploration.
+While many of the algorithms used in EDA flows are proprietary and not accessible by end users, logic synthesis and physical design tools provide a range of parameters and optimisation options for designers to choose from such as logic reconstruction, area constraints, synthesis effort level, place and route with timing or power optimisation, etc. These parameters can be tuned with an optimisation or machine learning approach to fully utilise the optimisation potential that the tools are capable of.

-A. Kahng presented in~\cite{kahng2018no} that there is unpredictable~\enquote{noisiness} in tool-generated solutions causing variability in the resulting PPA metrics, and a probability theory was applied in a fully-automated digital flow, which aims to determine the optimal utilisation (parameter settings) of EDA tools to~\enquote{de-noise} the design results.
+Kahng presented in~\cite{kahng2018no} that there is unpredictable~\enquote{noisiness} in tool-generated solutions causing variability in the resulting PPA metrics, and a probability theory was applied in a fully-automated digital flow, which aims to determine the optimal utilisation (parameter settings) of EDA tools to~\enquote{de-noise} the design results.
 In~\cite{ziegler2016synthesis}, an automated method to explore the search space via tuning parameters at the synthesis step for multi-objective optimisation in a rank-based iterative process is proposed.

 Running through the whole design flow leads to more computing resource consumption.
 In~\cite{anwar2016early}, an automated selection mechanism based on searching the design space in parallel while pruning non-competitive solutions at early stage is exploited, rather than propagating through the entire design flow.
-In~\cite{ma2019cross}, machine learning approaches were employed to bridge the synthesis solution space to the physical solution space, with the goal to enable Pareto-driven exploration for high speed and power efficient adder designs.
+In~\cite{ma2019cross}, machine learning (ML) approaches were employed to bridge the synthesis solution space to the physical solution space using a weighted sum cost function for solution evaluation, which aims to enable Pareto-driven exploration for high speed and power efficient adder designs.
+In~\cite{hyun2019accurate}, the authors propose ML-based methodologies to predict the actual wirelength of designs for better early-stage performance analysis.
+ML-based approaches are efficient to search a complex design space.
+However, ML techniques heavily rely on huge amounts of training data, which is not always readily available, possibly due to confidentiality in IC design area.
+Such issues are not present in the proposed MOEA.
+In EDA, the training process of MLs, which is compute and time intensive, also cannot be overlooked and puts requirements of other optimisation approaches in perspective.